 If e-resident has established the Estonian company, the latter is regarded to be the Estonian resident.
 The profit of the Estonian resident company derived from all countries is taxable in Estonia, but in Estonia the profit is taxable at the moment of payment out, for example as dividends.
 Still, double taxation is avoided, which means if the actual activity of the Estonian resident company is only in foreign countries, the profit paid out as dividends in Estonia from profit taxable abroad, may be exempted in Estonia.

 If dividends are paid to the e-resident owner of the Estonian resident company, there will be no income tax withheld on dividend income of the recipient.
 Only the Estonian company pays corporate income tax at the moment of dividend payment.
-E-resident natural person has to pay income tax on dividends received from the Estonian company in their resident country and usually cannot take into account the corporate income tax paid in Estonia to avoid double taxation.
+An e-resident natural person has to pay income tax on dividends received from the Estonian company in their resident country and usually cannot take into account the corporate income tax paid in Estonia to avoid double taxation.

-If e-resident natural person receives employment income from the Estonian resident company, from work done while staying in Estonia, the income will be taxable by employment taxes in Estonia.
+If an e-resident natural person receives employment income from an Estonian resident company, from work done while staying in Estonia, the income will be taxable by employment taxes in Estonia.
 If and when the work is done outside Estonia, employment income of an e-resident as a non-resident will not be taxable in Estonia.
 In case of fees to a member of the management or controlling body, income is taxable to the recipient, no matter if the work is done in Estonia or outside.

 The resident country of an e-resident will also tax the same income, but the Estonian income tax shall usually be taken into account.